-Here's the breakdown of our pricing model:
+Here's a breakdown of our pricing model:

 Labor: the cost to produce the garment.
 This includes the hourly wages, insurance, sick and vacation pay, lunch breaks, folding and packing the pieces, and everything else that goes into providing our seamstresses with fair and livable working conditions while producing our garments.
 Each garment also goes through several rounds of inspection to make sure it's perfect before being shipped to us.